shufanhe/MyRecipe/docs/iteration_report_2.md

    - View different recipes from same form
 2. Khanh:
    - "Save" recipes.
 Quotes around save since it is not saved under a specific user, just saves the recipe to the database where the user id is at.
-   - Keyword search updated so it works correct.
+   - Keyword search updated so it works correctly.
    - Create user account, log in user account.
 3. Diana:
-   - Updated category page with front-end changes.
+   - Updated category page with all categories having cards.
-   - View list of recipes after selecting category.
+   - View list of recipes after selecting category using database.
    - Homepage front-end changes continued.

 Still Needs Completion